Construction Updates

 JERSEY AVENUE CLOSURE

-As part of Resist - South construction, the DEP will close Jersey Avenue at 18th Street in Jersey City, at the border Hoboken.
-This will impact traffic in and out of Southwest Hoboken.
-City of Hoboken administration, planners, and engineers, along with the Hoboken Police Department and Office of Emergency Management have been working with the DEP, Jersey City, Hudson County, contractors, and other stakeholders to establish and implement traffic mitigation efforts.
+As part of Resist - South construction, Jersey Avenue at 18th Street in Jersey City, is closed northbound to traffic coming into Hoboken.
+One southbound lane, heading out of Hoboken, opened on May 23.
+City of Hoboken administration, planners, and engineers, along with the Hoboken Police Department and Office of Emergency Management will continue to work with the DEP, Jersey City, Hudson County, contractors, and other stakeholders to establish and implement traffic mitigation efforts.
 For more information, go to https://www.hobokennj.gov/news/city-of-hoboken-announces-traffic-mitigation-efforts-ahead-of-anticipated-njdep-rebuild-by-design-construction-in-southwest-hoboken.

 More on the Jersey Avenue closure can be found on the NJDEP Rebuild by Design website at: rbdh-faqs-jersey-ave-closure.pdf